Philadelphia 76ers: 1968–1976: Fall of the 76ers

 The bottom fell out in the 1972–73 season.
-Ramsay left for the expansion Buffalo Braves, but the 76ers had trouble finding a replacement; Al McGuire and Adolph Rupp turned them down.
+Ramsay left for the expansion Buffalo Braves, and the 76ers had trouble finding a replacement; Al McGuire and Adolph Rupp turned them down.
 Kosloff was so desperate for a replacement that he took out an ad in The Philadelphia Inquirer.
 It was answered by Roy Rubin, longtime head coach at Long Island University.

 For all intents and purposes, the season ended when Cunningham bolted to the ABA on the same day Rubin was introduced as head coach.
 This left the 76ers with a roster of Greer and little else.

 The 76ers lost their first 15 games of the season, and a few months later set a then-record 20-game losing streak in a single season.
 Their record following the 20-game losing streak was 4–58, and the team at that point had just lost 34 of 35 games.
 The 76ers finished the season with a 9–73 record, leading the skeptical Philadelphia press to call them the "Nine and 73-ers".
 Rubin was fired after 51 games and a 4–47 record; as it turned out, it would be his only NBA coaching job.
 He was succeeded by player-coach Kevin Loughery, who went 5–26 the rest of the way.

 The 76ers finished an NBA-record 59 games behind the Atlantic Division champion Boston Celtics.
 Only six years after tallying the most wins in NBA history, the 1972–73 squad notched the fourth-fewest wins in NBA history, and still the fewest for a full 82-game season.
 The 73 losses, although threatened several times, remains the all-time low-water mark for any NBA franchise.
 The 76ers' 0.110 winning percentage was a record worst at the time, and would remain the lowest until the 2011–12 Charlotte Bobcats finished 7–59 for a .106 winning percentage in a season shortened due to a lockout.
 The 76ers of 1972–73 are generally considered to be the worst team ever to take the court in NBA history.
 In 2007, NBA historian Kyle Wright argued that the 1992–93 Dallas Mavericks and 1997–98 Denver Nuggets, both of whom won eleven games, plus the inaugural Cleveland Cavaliers, who won 15 games, were actually poorer teams due to much weaker schedules.